 Welcome to the Russell Lab at Missouri State University!
 We focus on the behavioral and evolutionary ecology of interactions among plants, animals, and their microbial associates, with a particular emphasis on pollinator cognition.

-We care deeply about equity and science education and are dedicated to communicating our passion about insects, plants, and natural history, and facilitating diversity, equity, and inclusion in science.
+We care deeply about equity and science education, we strive to be anti-racist, and we are dedicated to communicating our passion about insects, plants, and natural history, and facilitating diversity, equity, and inclusion in science.

 We live and work on unceded traditional territory of the Wazhazhe (“Osage”).

 In the news